 Whilst specific topic knowledge does not necessarily vary as a function of age - i.e. a CYP can be an expert in an area an adult knows little about - the amount of general knowledge possessed has been found to increase with age (Schroeders et al., 2015; Thorsen et al., 2014).
 Subsequently, the likelihood of an individual possessing the relevant knowledge needed to generate an inference on any given topic increases with age.
 Simply increasing the knowledge-base does not always result in associated improvements in inference generation skill, however.
-Barnes et al. (1996) found that, even after teaching the necessary knowledge, age-related differences in inference generation is dependent upon not only possession of the necessary knowledge, but also ready access to said knowledge (Barnes et al., 1996).
+Barnes et al. (1996) found that, even after teaching the necessary knowledge, age-related differences in inference generation skill were still observed.
+This may be because inference generation is dependent upon not only possession of the necessary knowledge, but also ready access to said knowledge (Barnes et al., 1996).